virgaux/pandoras-vox/README.md

 ## How to install in Windows:
 - (optional:) Debloat windows for cleaner and faster windows 10.
 Open powershell and type `iwr -useb https://christitus.com/win | iex`.
 Reference: [website](https://christitus.com/debloat-windows-10-2020/) [youtube](https://www.youtube.com/watch?v=dO30OnTsJhk) .
 - Download the bot installer in this repository.
+If you having problem downloading it using github, downlod it using [mediafire](https://www.mediafire.com/file/zb1oquk5rhbx43y/pandoras-vox.zip/file)
-- Run `Installer for Windows.exe` for windows
+- Run `Installer-for-Windows.bat` for windows
 - Input keycode provided by purchasing the bot.

 ## How to install in Linux (Ubuntu)